Prostitution in Germany: German Empire (1871–1918)

 In Imperial Germany (1871–1918) attitudes to sex work were ambivalent.
 While sex work was tolerated as a necessary function to provide for male sexuality outside of marriage, it was frowned on as a threat to contemporary moral images of women's sexuality.
 Therefore, state policy concentrated on regulation rather than abolition.
 This was mainly at the municipal level.
 The Criminal Code of 1871 prohibited brothels and "commercial fornication".
 In the 1876 version, prostitution was only punishable if the woman worked outside police supervision.
 State regulation at the time created an atmosphere which defined what was considered proper, and what was proper feminine sexuality.

 Controls were particularly tight in the port city of Hamburg.
 The regulations included defining the dress and conduct of prostitutes both inside and outside the brothel, thus making the occupation define their lives as a separate class of women on the margins of society.

 At the beginning of the 20th century, prostitution was considered "harmful to communities".
 Nevertheless, there existed or originated in the 20th century, various brothel and red-light districts such as Helenenstraße in Bremen (from 1878), Linienstraße in Dortmund (from 1904), Stahlstraße in Essen (from about 1900), Rampenloch in Minden (from 1908), Im Winkel in Bochum (from about 1912), and the Flaßhofstraße in Oberhausen (from 1910 and 1963).
 It is estimated that in 1900 there were 50,000 women working in Berlin (population 1 December 1900: 1,888,848).

 Weimar Republic (1918–1933)

 In Weimar-era Germany the economy collapsed due to the loss of the First World War and the imposition of war reparations at the Treaty of Versailles.
 As a result, the middle class lost their savings and the working class were unemployed.
 The Republic ended up printing money to pay its bills which lead to hyperinflation in 1923.
 The outcome of all of this was that women, including the millions of war widows, turned to prostitution.
 Licentiousness and streetwalking were common in this period and Weimar Berlin is famed for its decadence.

-An STD Act was discussed and adopted in 1927.
-It was accompanied by the decriminalisation of prostitution.
+On a national scale, prostitution was officially proscribed, but within various locales, polices tolerated prostitutes if they were in state registry.
+Prostitutes were to have compulsory medical examines for STDs, banned from areas of large public gathering, and were required to give up personal freedoms of private residence, travel, and denying unwarranted search under the German moral police, Sittenpolizei.
+Unregistered prostitutes arrested for soliciting, or otherwise were not given the same legal protection or voice as average citizens, and due process was not practiced.

+The Law for Combating Venereal Diseases was adopted in 1927, which decriminalized prostitution thus undoing the state-regulated system, Reglementierung.